znchen666/HDG/README.md

 Change `test_envs` to different values (e.g., 0,1,2,3) to conduct leave-one-domain-out protocol.

 ## Acknowledgment
-We thank the authors from OpenDG-Eval for referencing on [OpenDG-Eval](https://github.com/shiralab/OpenDG-Eval).
+We thank the authors from [OpenDG-Eval](https://github.com/shiralab/OpenDG-Eval) for reference.
 We modify their code to implement Hybrid Domain Generalization.

 ## Citation
 ```